 I am a doctoral candidate at the London Business School.
 I am an empirical researcher who works on climate risk and sustainability.
 I apply econometric and deep learning methods on big and alternative data to address questions around this theme.
 I have also served as a senior consultant for data science and investment management organisations.
+I am on the 2025-26 academic job market.

 solo authored